CompassionAI/lotsawa/README.md

 We assume you're on a Mac.
 The installation should work on Windows and Linux _mutatis mutandis_.

+> **IMPORTANT:** There is currently an incompatibility between Hydra and Python 3.11.
+Furthermore, attempting to install with Python 3.11 will require building Hugging Face libraries from source, since prebuilt wheels are not yet available.
+This requires gcc, cmake and Rust.
+>
+> We require Python <= 3.10 for Lotsawa until this is fixed upstream.
+Our provided conda environment file has the correct settings.

 ### Basic instructions

 Install with pip: